datastax/release-notes/OpsCenter_6.8_Release_Notes.md

   * `password_history_limit` - The number of previous passwords to check against when updating a password.
 Default is 0 (disabled).

 ## Best Practice Service
-* Fixed numerous bugs in the best practice service ui that were introduced when upgrading the ui framework version.
+* Fixed numerous bugs in the best practice service ui that were introduced when upgrading the UI framework version.
 (OPSC-17625)
-* Fixed a problem with the backup service ui that sometimes caused the config window for a different rule to be displayed when clicking a rule.
+* Fixed a problem with the backup service UI that sometimes caused the config window for a different rule to be displayed when clicking a rule.
 (OPSC-17658)

 ## Backup Service
 * Fixed a bug that prevented the deletion of compressed commit logs from the backup staging directory.
 (OPSC-17075)
-* Improved opscenterd error handling of backup status updates after a the backup for an agent has already been marked as complete.
+* Improved opscenterd error handling of backup status updates after the backup for an agent has already been marked as complete.
 (OPSC-17641)
 * Support for Azure env HTTPS PROXY provided by addition of variables `azure_proxy_host` and azure_proxy_port`  in `opscenterd.conf`.
 (OPSC-17645)
 * Updated rolling restarts during the point in time restore for a single datacenter so only the nodes in the specified datacenter will be restarted.
 (OPSC-16542)
 * Fixed a bug when handling special characters in dropped columns when restoring a table schema.
 (OPSC-17640)